What is the nutrient composition of HILARY'S BLEND (formerly THE BALANCER) supplement?

 Food formulation software works as follows: potential ingredients are entered into a database.
 This database includes all nutrients of interest, for example all the essential nutrients defined by AAFCO, as well as non-essential nutrients, for example antioxidants, omega-3 fatty acids etc. Targets can be set for the final recipe (ie AAFCO Nutrient Requirements for dogs).
 The software can then be used to generate a "complete and balanced" recipe.
 Of course, it's a little more complicated than that, but in fact, the process is the same whether you are developing complete and balanced kibble or complete and balanced home-made recipes.
 The only difference is the ingredients contained in the database.

-I have been formulating complete and balanced pet foods for more than two decades.
+I have been formulating complete and balanced pet foods for more than three decades.
 I created my first cat food recipe in 1987 and have created hundreds of recipes since then.
-I still earn a living as a pet nutrition consultant formulating recipes for pet food companies, both traditional kibble and also raw pet food companies, who are interested in improving their current recipes.
+I earned a living as a pet nutrition consultant formulating recipes for pet food companies, both traditional kibble and also raw pet food companies, who were interested in selling complete and balanced recipes.
 If you want the best recipes delivering the highest quality nutrition, you should only trust a qualified and experienced pet nutritionist to develop recipes for your dog.

 Can I mix home-made recipes with dog kibble?